alleyinteractive/wordpress-simplechart/README.md

 When the post is rendered on the front end, this same data and settings/options are used to bootstrap redrawing the same chart.

-Two Javascript files are required to render charts in page templates. `loader.js` goes first and sets up some configuration stuff, then it loads `app.js` which draws the chart.

 ### Installation for WordPress.com VIP themes

 1. Install and activate [Media Explorer](https://github.com/Automattic/media-explorer) as a normal plugin in your development environment.
 It is loaded automatically as part of the platform on WordPress.com.